-Our by-laws do not give our Board of Directors any power to disapprove stockholder nominations for the election of directors or proposals for action.
+Our by-laws do not give our Boards of Directors any power to disapprove stockholder nominations for the election of directors or proposals for action.
 However, they may have the effect of precluding a contest for the election of directors or the consideration of stockholder proposals if the proper procedures are not followed.
 Our by-laws may also discourage or deter a third party from soliciting proxies to elect its own slate of directors or to approve its own proposal, without regard to whether consideration of the nominees or proposals might be harmful or beneficial to us and our stockholders.

 Director Action.
-Our charter and by-laws and the Delaware General Corporation Law generally require that a majority of a quorum is necessary to approve any matter to come before the Board of Directors.
-Certain matters, including sales of property, transactions with the Simons or the DeBartolos and certain affiliates and certain other matters, will also require approval of a majority of the independent directors on the Board of Directors.
+Our charters and by-laws and the Delaware General Corporation Law generally require that a majority of a quorum is necessary to approve any matter to come before the applicable Board of Directors.
+Certain matters, including sales of property, transactions with the Simons or the DeBartolos and certain affiliates and certain other matters, will also require approval of a majority of the independent directors on the applicable Board of Directors.

 Director Liability Limitation and Indemnification.
-Our charter provides that no director will be personally liable to us or to our stockholders for monetary damages for breach of fiduciary duty as a director.
+Our charters provide that no director of Simon Property or SPG Realty will be personally liable to the corporation or to its stockholders for monetary damages for breach of fiduciary duty as a director.
 This will not, however, eliminate or limit the liability of a director for the following:

-- any breach of the director's duty of loyalty to us and our stockholders; - acts or omissions not in good faith; - any transaction from which the director derived an improper personal benefit; or - any matter in respect of which the director would be liable under Section 174 of the Delaware General Corporation Law.
+- any breach of the director's duty of loyalty to the corporation and its stockholders; - acts or omissions not in good faith;

+- any transaction from which the director derived an improper personal benefit; or - any matter in respect of which the director would be liable under Section 174 of the Delaware General Corporation Law.